 Ruby R. Wilson graduated from South Dakota State University with majors in German and Geography.
 Though she had a hard time figuring out what she wanted to be when she grew up, she has now found her niche as an archivist in the University Archives & Special Collections Department at SDSU, and as a freelance writer and photographer.
 She has published three poetry chapbooks: Campus Sketches: Images of South Dakota State University in Word and Photograph (2012), At the Rim of the Horizon (Finishing Line Press, 2014), and Maybe the Moon is Falling (South Dakota State Poetry Society, 2014), one of four winners of the Society’s chapbook competition.
 She lives on a small acreage in rural Brookings County with her husband Jim.
 She can sometimes be seen gathering seeds from big bluestem and other native plants, or gazing at stars that aren’t crowded out by city lights.

-Fellow writers and great friends, Phyllis and Ruby brought complementary strengths to the creation of Poetry of Presence.
-Phyllis has practiced mindfulness meditation for more than half her life.
+Fellow writers and great friends, Phyllis and Ruby brought complementary strengths to the creation of the Poetry of Presence volumes.
+Phyllis has practiced mindfulness meditation for most of her adult life.
 Ruby possesses a poet’s eye and ear, and a passionate love of language.
 They share the belief that mindfulness poetry can help change the world—one poem, one reader, at a time.

 We would be happy to speak to your group or organization,